deconz-community/node-red-contrib-deconz/docs/msg_format.md

 ### Array [x,y,z]

 The node will send a message with all payload inside an array.
 The message will contain a payload that is an array of single message.
-Ex msg.payload[0].payload is the payload of the first device.
+Ex `msg.payload[0].payload` is the payload of the first device.
 Each element will contain only the properties payload, meta, meta_changed.
-The properties topic, payload_format, payload_raw will be on the msg directly.
+The properties `topic`, `payload_format`, `payload_raw` will be on the msg directly.

 ### Maths formats

 Where is specials format that do simple maths on values.
 The result will be inside the payload with the same structure as the initial payload.
-Only numeric values are kept, the values like “1234” are string and not numeric.
+Only numeric values are kept, the values like `"1234"` are string and not numeric.
 The meta property will be always an array with all devices.
 If some devices don’t have all properties the missing one will be skipped for devices that don’t have it.